RagnarB83/ash-documentation/docs/basic-examples.rst

 *Single-point calculation where charge/mult is given as input to the jobtype:*

-If you don't define charge and multiplicity as part of the fragment (generally recommended) it is also possible to provide this information to the job-type function.
+Charge and multiplicity is usually defined as part of the fragment (generally recommended) but it it is also possible to provide this information to the job-type function.
+If you provide charge/mult to the job function then this will take precedence over any charge/mult information in the **Fragment** object.

 .. code-block:: python